-As this year’s EU institutional changeover takes shape, public affairs professionals in Brussels will be looking at engaging with new interlocutors in the European Parliament and the European Commission.
+As this year’s EU institutional changeover takes shape, public affairs professionals will be looking at engaging with new interlocutors in Brussels and beyond.
 Join this roundtable to hear more about how to engage with your organisation’s key EU interlocutors — ethically and effectively.

 Featured Topic & Speakers